gemseo/gemseo/doc_src/source/disciplines/discipline_from_scratch.rst

 Getting the input values from :attr:`!MDODiscipline.local_data` of the discipline
 ---------------------------------------------------------------------------------

 First, the data values shall be retrieved.
 For each input declared in the input grammar,
 |g| will pass the values as arrays to the :class:`.MDODiscipline` during the execution of the process.
 There are different methods to get these values within the :meth:`!MDODiscipline._run` method of the discipline:

-- as a dictionary through the :meth:`.MDODiscipline.get_input_data` method, which are also already accessible in the :attr:`!MDODiscipline.local_data` attribute of the :class:`.MDODiscipline`
+- as a dictionary through the :meth:`.MDODiscipline.get_input_data` method, which is also already accessible in the :attr:`!MDODiscipline.local_data` attribute of the :class:`.MDODiscipline`
 - or here as a list of values using :meth:`.MDODiscipline.get_inputs_by_name` with the data names passed as a list.

 .. code::